 A key part of retirement income planning is understanding which types of income are subject to the IRS required minimum distribution (RMD) rule.
 This rule requires investors to take minimum distributions out of certain retirement accounts once they’ve reached a specific age.

-As you near retirement, your Ameriprise financial advisor will help you avoid these penalties by working with you in creating a withdrawal strategy for these distributions (and your other retirement income) that is compliant with the law.
+As you near retirement, your Ameriprise financial advisor can help you avoid higher taxes, as well as potential penalties, by working with you to create a tax-efficient withdrawal strategy.

 Here are answers to commonly asked questions about RMDs.